caojacky91-cmyk/ebt/CONTRIBUTING.md

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"
   3. Camel case (except if it breaks the code)
-  5. Dubug logs in uppercase.
+  5. Dubug logs in uppercase

   Optionals:
   1. Leave the JS scripts with JS 2005 style
   2. Leave all scripts shortest as possible
   3. Excepting comments